DaveSkender/Stock.Indicators/indicators/StochRsi/README.md

 | `signalPeriods` | int | Number of periods (`G`) in the signal line (SMA of the StochRSI).
 Must be greater than 0.
 Typically 3-5.
 | `smoothPeriods` | int | Smoothing periods (`M`) for the Stochastic.
 Must be greater than 0.
 Default is 1 (Fast variant).

 The original Stochasic RSI formula uses a the Fast variant of the Stochastic calculation (`smoothPeriods=1`).
-For a standard period of 14, the original formula would be `GetStochRSI(history,14,14,3,1)`; though, the "3" here is just for the Signal, which is not present in the original formula, but useful for additional smoothing of the Stochastic RSI.
+For a standard period of 14, the original formula would be `GetStochRSI(quotes,14,14,3,1)`; though, the "3" here is just for the Signal, which is not present in the original formula, but useful for additional smoothing of the Stochastic RSI.

 ### Historical quotes requirements

-You must have at least `N` periods of `history`, where `N` is the greater of `R+S+M` and `R+100`.
+You must have at least `N` periods of `quotes`, where `N` is the greater of `R+S+M` and `R+100`.
 Since this uses a smoothing technique in the underlying RSI value, we recommend you use at least `10×R` periods prior to the intended usage date for better precision.

-`history` is an `IEnumerable<TQuote>` collection of historical price quotes.
+`quotes` is an `IEnumerable<TQuote>` collection of historical price quotes.
 It should have a consistent frequency (day, hour, minute, etc).
 See [the Guide](../../docs/GUIDE.md) for more information.

 ## Response